Schedule an appointment »

 For the first 6 weeks after surgery the patient will need to be confined to a small kennel or crate to prevent them from over-exercising.
 For the first two weeks after surgery the patients will need to be taken out for toilet breaks (on a leash) and then return to their crate.
 At two weeks the patient will have their sutures removed and they no longer will need to wear the E-collar.

 At two weeks after surgery the pets will be able to start going on short walks whilst being confined to their leash.

-This includes, an orthopedic exam, pre-operative blood work, pre and post-surgical radiographs, anesthesia, surgical time, hospitalization, game ready cold compression therapy and post operative pain relief and recheck examinations.
+This includes an orthopedic exam, pre-operative blood work, pre and post-surgical radiographs, anesthesia, surgical time, hospitalization, game-ready cold compression therapy, post-operative pain relief, and standard recheck examinations.